canonical/cos-lite-bundle/tests/load/gcp/var_ssd-4cpu-8gb.md

 Rerunning previous test, but with a bundle overlay that uses latest prom image.
 Memory usage pattern is noticeably different: previously was flat at 60%, now fluctuating under 40%.
 Ran stable for 2 days.

+### 2022-01-05
+Repeat test from yesterday but with avalanche refresh of 15 sec (to match prom interval) instead of 30 sec.